Substance Abuse Policy Advisory Board

 The Florida Department of Law Enforcement (FDLE), Office of Criminal Justice Grants (OCJG) acts as the State Administering Agency (SAA) or designated pass-through entity for various federal grant programs, e.g., Byrne/JAG Grant Program, from the United States Department of Justice, Office of Justice Programs.
 OCJG secures, distributes, and manages federal grant funds for Florida's Criminal Justice and Law Enforcement community.

 Submission of the Application and Deadline: To be considered for funding please complete the fillable application form (below).
-Applications must be received in the Office of Management and Budget, no later than Friday, November 17, 2017 at 5 p.m.
-Options for submission of the application: (1) submitted via email or (2) one paper application may be mailed or hand delivered to the Monroe County BOCC, Office of Management and Budget, Room 2-213, Gato Building, 1100 Simonton Street, Key West, FL 33040
+Applications must be received in the Office of Management and Budget, no later than Wednesday, April 24, 2019 before 5 p.m.
+(EST).
+Options for submission of the application: (1) submitted via email or (2) one paper application may be mailed or hand-delivered to the Monroe County BOCC, Office of Management and Budget, Room 2-213, Gato Building, 1100 Simonton Street, Key West, FL 33040

 Substance Abuse Policy Advisory Board Members